 As attackers have developed more advanced techniques to access your data, you must pay close attention to your communication platforms.
 Phishing and methods such as social engineering mean you might be less likely to notice a cyberattack attempt as attackers try to create an appealing front, often pretending to be a new customer or an existing team member.

-To help prepare your team for cyberattacks, encourage a culture where everyone feels comfortable reporting any suspicious communications and raising concerns when in doubt.
+To help prepare your team for cyberattacks, encourage a culture where everyone feels comfortable reporting suspicious communications and raising concerns when in doubt.

-Use cloud storage to back up your files
+Use cloud storage to back up your files.

-Regardless of the size of your company, cloud storage can be beneficial as is it gives you the chance to access your data anytime and anywhere.
+Regardless of the size of your company, cloud storage can be beneficial as is it gives you a chance to access your data anytime and anywhere.
 If your data gets stolen or deleted, cloud storage will save you lots of time and money and prepare you for worst-case scenarios.

 Avoid mixing personal and business e-mail accounts

-Be careful when using public Wi-Fi
+Be careful when using public Wi-Fi.

 What’s next: Continue increasing awareness through collaboration